staffim/BehatMailExtension/README.md

 ## Understanding Domain Model

-Domain model of this extension includes:
+Goal of this extension is to provide convenient way to describe our actions in Behat scenarios (with predefined or custom steps, that can be built with provided API).

+And we all already understand main mail concepts, but let's define them again:
-* Mail Agent — service for end user to working with mail (like Apple Mail and Outlook).
+* Mail Agent — end user's application to working with mailbox(es) (examples: Apple Mail, Outlook or GMail's web interface).
 Same as Browser in Mink.
-* SMTP Server — host, port and all data for authentication.
-* POP3 Server — host, port and all data for authentication.
-* Inbox — virtual folder, concrete filter for all messages set.
-* Mail message — concrete letter with attachments and other data.
-* Mail — mail messages or concrete mail message.

-## Local development (for contributors)
+* Mailbox — place to receive mail to and/or to deliver mail from (examples: concrete account in GMail or Hotmail, local Exim or Postrix on your own server).
+* Inbox — folder inside mailbox for incoming mail.
+Usually you can create additional inbox folders with special filters for mail.

+## For contributors

-You can run bundled Behat features by creating `behat.yml` file inside root directory with POP3 and SMTP credentials, for example:
+You can run bundled Behat features by creating `behat.yml` file inside root directory of the project with POP3 and SMTP credentials, for example:

 ``` yaml